LucasCatuyama/mercadinho/README.md

 - **Gatsby** was not an ideal choice for this type of project.
 - Component names are incorrectly formatted (first letters not uppercase).
+- The site is not responsive on mobile.
 - No further updates or maintenance will be provided.

 This project is currently being refactored and improved in [minimarket](https://github.com/LucasCatuyama/minimarket).